Asian longhorned beetle

 - Asian longhorned beetle was first identified in Canada, near Toronto, Ontario in 2003.
 This population was successfully eliminated.

-- A second population, discovered near Toronto in August 2013, is being eradicated.
+- A second population, discovered near Toronto in August 2013, has also been eradicated.

 - The Canadian Forest Service assists the Canadian Food Inspection Agency (CFIA) as well as provincial and municipal governments with eradicating the Asian longhorned beetle.